1 in 4 teens report having misused or abused a prescription drug at least once in their lifetime.Drug-Free.org

-Drug abuse takes a toll on millions of Americans every day, and medicine abuse is part of this national problem.
+Drug abuse takes a toll on millions of Americans every day.
+It’s important to understand medicine abuse is part of this national problem.

-Many people, especially teens in high school and college aged students, mistakenly believe that abusing prescription and/or over-the-counter can be a “safe” way to get high, cope with stress or perform better at school or in sports because medicines are FDA-approved and prescribed by healthcare providers.
+Many people, especially teens in high school and college, mistakenly believe abusing prescription and/or OTCs can be a “safe” way to get high, cope with stress or perform better at school or sports because medicines are FDA-approved and prescribed by healthcare providers.

 So, what’s the concern?
 Is inappropriately taking a medicine the same as drug abuse?